heremaps/gluecodium/docs/franca.md

 This FDEPL property controls the access modifier of the given element.
 Default value is `false`, i.e. by default all elements are generated as `public`.
 The `true` value corresponds to `internal` for generated Swift code code and to "package-private" (i.e. empty access modifier) for generated Java code.
-This property currently has no effect on generated code for C++
+This property currently has no effect on generated code for C++.

 **Note:** This property can be applied explicitly (by specifying it in the FDEPL file) to any of the following Franca element types:
+* array
 * attribute
+* enumeration
 * interface
 * method
 * struct
 * struct field
-* enumeration
-* array

-**Note:** This property is applied implicitly (automatically) to Franca typedefs and Franca maps if one of the types referenced by those is itself "internal" (it is not possible to mark these explicitly due to FDEPL syntax restrictions).
+**Note:** This property is applied implicitly (automatically) to Franca typedefs, constants and maps if one of the types referenced by those is itself "internal" (it is not possible to mark these types explicitly due to FDEPL syntax restrictions).

 FIDL: